bluerobotics/retired-ardusub-docs/pages/introduction.md

 ### Hardware Controller

-With [DroneCode](http://dronecode.org) compatibility, the ArduSub controller is usable with many different hardware options including:
+With [DroneCode](http://dronecode.org) compatibility, the ArduSub controller is usable with many different hardware options.
+It is primarily developed and supported on the **PixHawk** from 3D Robotics, but supports other hardware as well:

-- **PixHawk** from 3DRobotics
+- **PixHawk** from 3D Robotics
 - **PixRacer*** from AUAV
 - **Navio+/Navio2** from Emlid
 - **Erle Brain, PXFmini*** from Erle Robotics